oneeve8/kobble-data/content/The Joyful Mysteries.md

 ::: slide
 ## The Joyful Mysteries
 ::: slide

-1. The Joyful Mysteries which are to be said on Monday and on Saturday
+The Joyful Mysteries which are to be said on Monday and on Saturday
-2. The Mysteries of Light which are to be said on Thursday
-3. The Sorrowful Mysteries which are to be said on Tuesday and on Friday
-4. The Glorious Mysteries which are to be said on Wednesday and on Sunday

-Each Mystery contains 5 decades (five sets of ten beads each).
-Upon each of the beads in these decades,
-we recite one "Our Father" and ten "Hail Mary's"
 :::
 ::: slide
 ##### Opening prayers